jeongho9413/jeongho9413.github.io/_pages/about.md

   Oct 2014-Jul 2016

 - **Served as the Student Representative at the Graduation Ceremony**<br>
-  Japan Language Program, Fukuoka University<br>
+  Japanese Language Program, Fukuoka University<br>
   Oct 2018-Sep 2019